jaykay12/tech/_posts/2020-10-5-test-driven-development-spring-boot.md

 Testing is the process of checking an application functionalities.
 Unit testing is done on developer's end.

+JUnit is used for state unit testing while Mockito is used for behaviour unit testing.
+For sorting algorithm, state unit testing is best, as here results matters.
+For DB applications, beahviour unit testing is best.

 ### Terminologies

 1. <ins>**Test fixture**</ins>